 Exposure to formaldehyde can cause irritation of the eyes,

-nose, throat, and skin.
+nose, throat, and/or skin.
 People with asthma or other respiratory diseases may be more sensitive than others to the effects of breathing formaldehyde.

 Formaldehyde is classified as a known human carcinogen (cancer-causing chemical).
 Formaldehyde exposure in some occupations has been linked to cancer of the nasal passages and upper throat.